mattpitkin/psrqpy/docs/source/index.rst

 .. automodule:: psrqpy

 This package provides a way to directly query the `ATNF Pulsar Catalogue <http://www.atnf.csiro.au/people/pulsar/psrcat/>`_ [1]_ using Python.
+It does this by downloading and parsing the full catalogue database, which itself is cached and can be reused.
 It is primarily aimed at astronomers wanting access to the latest pulsar information via a script, rather than through the standard web interface.

 Other functionality that it includes: